BharathCSEIOT/19AI307_ODD-25-26/19AI307_JAVA(25-26)/Module-01/DAY-1/README.md

  ```
 /*
 Program to implement variables and Operators using Java
-Developed by: SRINIDHI SENTHIL
+Developed by: BHARATH K
-RegisterNumber:  212222230148
+RegisterNumber:  212222110006
 */
 ```